-This parameter causes the keyboard to ignore the upstroke (release) of the ACTION key.
-It is used in cases where the user is physically incapable of holding down the ACTION key and another key simultaneously.
+This parameter specifies a default condition for the ACTION keystroke.
+Specify Yes if you want the keyboard to ignore the upstroke (release) of the ACTION key.
+This is used in cases where the user is physically incapable of holding down the ACTION key and another key simultaneously.
 The action key is deactivated when another key is pressed.